Gaming has become one of the largest industries in the world, bringing in $18.4 billion in revenue in 2017 for the United States alone.

 In short, WHO has officially declared video game addiction a mental health disorder.

-According to the report, it’s when “increasing priority [is] given to gaming to the extent that gaming takes precedence over other life interests and daily activities” that gaming becomes a mental health threat.
+According to the report, it’s only when “increasing priority [is] given to gaming to the extent that gaming takes precedence over other life interests and daily activities” that gaming becomes a mental health threat.

 Or gamers start smashing screens and keyboards and controllers and anything else in sight (site) when they lose.
 Or are just asked to stop playing because dinner is ready.
+When the withdrawal symptoms begin to mimic those the withdrawal symptoms from narcotics.

 According to the report, “The behavior pattern is of sufficient severity to result in significant impairment in personal, family, social, educational, occupational or other important areas of functioning.”